qingchen1984/ProxyDNS/readme.md

-ProxyDNS v1.0.1
+ProxyDNS v1.0.2
 ===============
 A tool to bypass DNS-based internet censorship when port 53, or even DNS packets themselves, are blocked by a firewall.

-You *must* run rpi_image.sh with sudo!
+You *must* run rpi_image.sh with sudo, and change CCPREFIX to match your ARM compiler path!
 --------------------------------------

 Bug